ApiniLabs/PAC-Attributes/README.md

 | `valid_until` | ISO 8601 UTC timestamp until which the data may be cached.
 If absent, treat as **not cacheable**. |
 `observed_at` | e.g. test date, analysis date
 </div>

+#### Authentication
+`Attribute Servers` MAY require authentication via standard HTTP authentication mechanisms, such as those defined in RFC 7235, OAuth 2.0 (RFC 6749), or OpenID Connect.

 #### Error Conditions